randyrossi/bmc64/NETWORKING.md

 # Requirements

-Networking requires the Raspberry Pi networking firmware to be present in the `/firmware` directory at the root of the SD card.
+Wi-Fi requires Raspberry Pi firmware to be present in the `/firmware` directory at the root of the SD card.
 Follow the build instructions in [BUILDING.md](BUILDING.md) and use `build_sdcard.sh` to generate an SD-card image with the required firmware included.